yellowmachine/yellow-machine/README.md

     npm().run('tap');
 }

+// up and down are producer / consumers
 // up will start a docker image and down will stop it const {up, down} = docker({name: "my-container-dgraph-v13",
                            image: "dgraph/standalone:master",
                            port: "8080"
                         })

+// dql is a producer / consumer
 // it loads a graphql to a instance of dgraph const dql = dgraph(config)